Current state of the mHealth market

 Now let’s see what features you’ll need, and how many days it will take to develop them.

 Access to electronic health records/ electronic medical records is the most desired feature that very few hospital apps have.
 It’s hard to implement medical records access due to security concerns and restrictions, but it’s definitely worth it.

 An app that allows access to medical records is beneficial both for patients and doctors because it lets them seamlessly exchange information.
 Different departments can also send lab results and all kinds of documents, which makes communication extremely efficient.

 Development time: 10-15 days

 This feature is second on the list of most desired features in a healthcare app.
 The ability to book, reschedule, and cancel appointments is crucial for convenient communication between doctors and patients.
+This feature is present in best mhealth apps.
 Scheduling through a mobile app is convenient, happens in real time and automatically sends notifications.